MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

 ## Reference architecture

-In this article, we'll use the following reference architecture for Hub and Spoke to demonstrate a commonly deployed environment and how to apply the principles of Zero Trust for Azure Virtual Desktop with users’ access over the Internet.
+In this article, we use the following reference architecture for Hub and Spoke to demonstrate a commonly deployed environment and how to apply the principles of Zero Trust for Azure Virtual Desktop with users’ access over the Internet.
 [Azure Virtual WAN](/azure/virtual-wan/virtual-wan-about) architecture is also supported in addition to private access over a managed network with [RDP Shortpath for Azure Virtual Desktop](/azure/virtual-desktop/rdp-shortpath?tabs=managed-networks).

 :::image type="content" source="media/avd/ref-arch-avd.png" alt-text="Diagram of the reference architecture for Azure Virtual Desktop." lightbox="media/avd/ref-arch-avd.png":::